 New hire training programs are the way employees form their first impressions about a company.
 Research has demonstrated that a well-executed onboarding program can create a significant impact on an employee’s morale, engagement and their commitment to succeed at their new workplace.

 Onboarding training is undeniably costly and lengthy.
-While e-learning can minimize that, it can also create experiences that are replicable, congruent and significant for all new hires.
+While e-learning can minimize that, it can also create experiences that are replicable, congruent, and significant for all new hires.
 At the same time, e-learning can offer you ways to track and assist their assimilation.

 An Allied Workforce Mobility survey reports that an organization loses up to 25% of its employees within a year due to:

-A new hire training program that went beyond the distribution of documents, papers and directions to the company website could prove to be much more stimulating and constructive.
+An employee onboarding program that went beyond the distribution of documents, papers and directions to the company website could prove to be much more stimulating and constructive.

 One way to maximize the impact of the program on new hires is to employ e-learning methods.
 Here are five tips for you to design an onboarding training program that will effectively use e-learning and leave a good impression of your organization on your new employees.